lithichor/labyrinth/README.md

 method; that will give you some basic information about the endpoint such as which methods are supported, what the data should look like, and what related endpoints exist.

-Many endpoints require authorization when you call them.
-The Labyrinth users Basic authentication; you need to include the email and password in most of your requests:
+Many endpoints require authentication when you call them.
+The Labyrinth uses Basic authentication; you need to include the user's email and password in most of your requests:

 > curl -u eric@eric.corn:password localhost:8080/TheLabyrinth/api/user -X GET